Updated 2/2022 – FD.io has moved from Nexus to hosting the documentation elsewhere.

 - is platform independent

-“Platform independent” means that it is up to your decision where you will run it (virtualized environment, bare-metal,…).
+“Platform independent” means, that it is up to your decision where you will run it (virtualized environment, bare-metal or others).
 VPP is a piece of software, which is by default spread in the form of packages.
 Final VPP packages are available from Nexus repositories.
 Let’s say we decide to use stable VPP in version 17.04 on a stable Ubuntu version 16.04.
 You can download all available packages from the corresponding Nexus site.
 If there is no such platform available at Nexus, you can still download VPP and build it on the platform, which you need.